Initialize the client

 algolia.net due to the lack of Server Name Indication (SNI) support in

 urlfetch.
 To run unit tests on the AppEngine stub, please define the

 You need to replace

 your_index_name by the name of the index you want to use.

-If you want to target an existing index you can find the name from the dashboard.
+If you want to target an existing index you can find the name on the dashboard.

-If the index does not exist you can choose any name and it will be created when you perform an add objects
+If the index doesn’t exist, you can choose any name and Algolia automatically creates it when you perform an

-If you see an API key in the following snippet, it is your Admin API Key.
-To maintain security, never use your Admin API Key on your front end or share it with anyone.
-In your front end, use the Search-only API Key or any other key that has search-only rights.
+If you see an API key in the preceding snippet, it’s your admin API key.
+To keep your Algolia data secure, never use your admin API key on your front end or share it with anyone.
+On your front end, use the search-only API key or any other key that has search-only rights.

 Make sure you don’t use any sensitive or personally identifiable information (PII) as your index name, including user’s names, user IDs, or email addresses.
 Index names appear in network requests, making them publicly available information.